 According to the two-volume "Modern Electrochemistry" written by Bockris and Reddy, there are two kinds of electrochemistry.
 The first one is "The physical chemistry of ionically conducting solutions" and the second one is "The physical chemistry of electrically charged interfaces".
-I am a computational physical chemist working on these topics in energy storage/conversion and nanochemistry.
+We are working on the fundamental side of these topics in energy storage/conversion applications.

 Drop me a line if you are interested in a thesis work (Master/PhD) or a research project (Postdoc).

 Nyckelord: density functional theory molecular dynamics solid state batteries electrolytes charged water interfaces atomistic machine learning